umd-ischool-inst326/inst326-public/modules/module05/slides.md

 - Testing for membership
 - Example:
     - x in f (where “x” is an item that may or may not be in set “f”)
-    - x not in (where “x” is an item that may or may not be in set “f”)
+    - x not in f (where “x” is an item that may or may not be in set “f”)

 #